Headway @ Science Museum Lates "Medicine"

 Science Museum, Exhibition Road

 Entry to the museum is FREE and the evening runs 6.45pm - 10pm (with Headway East London events taking place between 7-9pm).
-We hope to see you there!
-Full list of Headway events are as follows:
+We hope to see you there, and here's a preview of the talks we'll be running: